 As a Registered Training Organisation (RTO), we offer training and assessment services in nationally recognised training programs via online delivery.
 We are to comply with the Standards for RTOs 2015 at all times and we are responsible under our registration with our vocational education and training regulator – the Australian Skills Quality Authority (ASQA) for the quality of the training and assessment we deliver, and for the issuance of any AQF certification documentation that may result based on your achievement of the course requirements.

-- As an RTO delivering nationally recognised training, it is imperative that we are compliant in all aspects of our operations.
+- Maintain compliance.
+As an RTO delivering nationally recognised training, it is imperative that we are compliant in all aspects of our operations.
 This is to ensure our students are able to trust that we are doing right by them.

 Student Code of Conduct